fadden/6502bench/README.md

 - Fully interactive point-and-click GUI.
 Define labels, set addresses, add comments, and see the results immediately.
 Add multi-line comments and have them word-wrapped automatically.
-Create inline visualizations of embedded graphics and animated sequences.
+Create inline visualizations of embedded bitmaps and wireframe data, and define animated sequences.
-- The disassembly engine traces code execution, automatically finding all instructions reachable from a given starting point.
-Changes to the processor status flags are tracked, allowing identification of branches that are always/never taken, accurate cycle count listings, and correct analysis of 65816 code with variable-width registers.
+- Sophisticated static analysis.
+The disassembly engine traces code execution, automatically finding all instructions reachable from defined entry points.
+Changes to the processor status flags are tracked, allowing identification of branches that are always/never taken, accurate cycle count listings, and easier analysis of 65816 code with variable-width registers.
 - Easy generation of assembly source code for popular cross-assemblers (currently 64tass, ACME, cc65, and Merlin 32).
 Cross-assemblers can be invoked from the GUI to verify correctness.